sspivey98/pokemon-journey/problem.md

 ## Hints

 - Have you ever heard of a heap overflow?
-- You may need to dig around to find the correct function pointer.
+- The correct function pointer is somewhere on the stack.

 ## Solution Overview

 Figure out how to overflow the buffer.
-Then, figure out where the address of the vulnerable function is and change it.
+Then, figure out where the address of the vulnerable function is and overwrite the pointer.

 ## Challenge Options